 This extends to your visual cues, too.
 Stylistically, it helps if you have a consistent ‘thing’ that’s yours.
 It's OK to have a personal Instagram account with random pictures and videos.
 But, if you’re looking to gain Instagram followers outside your friends, family, and colleagues, you need to curate your content so it looks uniquely yours.

-Engaging with your existing audience is crucial to gaining more Instagram followers.
+Engaging with your existing audience is crucial to getting more Instagram followers.
 Write a simple, open-ended question in a post; use a poll or question sticker to spark conversation in your Stories.

 Remember that every comment is an opportunity to gain a new follower – or keep a current one – so respond to every comment you receive.
 Make your followers your friends, and it’ll be worth your while.